mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Examples

-        ``mpv dvd://1 --alang=hu,en``
+        - ``mpv dvd://1 --alang=hu,en`` chooses the Hungarian language track
-            Chooses the Hungarian language track on a DVD and falls back on English if Hungarian is not available.
+          on a DVD and falls back on English if Hungarian is not available.
-        ``mpv --alang=jpn example.mkv``
-            Plays a Matroska file in Japanese.
+        - ``mpv --alang=jpn example.mkv`` plays a Matroska file with Japanese audio.

 ``--slang=<languagecode[,languagecode,...]>``
     Specify a priority list of subtitle languages to use.
 Different container